DiarmuidHenry/Project-03/README.md

 When including error messages, I found myself either getting stuck in loops, or jumping over some checks, depending on what/how many loops I was repeating.
 The below example is an example where the welcome message was shown repeatedly:

+Also got stuck in loop whent trying to incorporate the environment variable because of how i defined the fucntion `too_many_cards` NEED EXPANDING ON THS BIT.

 ![Stuck in Loop](/documents/readme-images/stuck-in-loop.webp)